cmvandrevala/more-than-equations/content/Computer Science/Problem Sets/problem-set-1.md

 ---
 title: Problem Set 1
-tags: [c-plus-plus, java, csc-216]
+tags: [csc-216]
-description: something
+description: This problem set is from week one of the course.
 ---

 1. Solve for $x$ in each of the expressions by hand.
 Show all of your work.